Barr's summary of Mueller report sparks GOP celebration, fresh Dem calls for full release

 In the letter, Barr said the Mueller report states that the investigation "did not establish that members of the Trump Campaign conspired or coordinated” with Russia.
 Barr also wrote that he and Deputy Attorney General Rod Rosenstein “have concluded that the evidence developed during the Special Counsel’s investigation is not sufficient to establish that the President committed an obstruction-of-justice offense.”

-Still, Barr continued, “while the report does not conclude that the President committed a crime, it does not exonerate him.”
+Still, Barr continued by noting Mueller's assessment that "while this report does not conclude that the President committed a crime, it does not exonerate him.”

 Congressional Republicans focused on the first part of that statement.
 “No collusion and no obstruction.
 The cloud hanging over President Trump has been removed by this report,” said Senate Judiciary Committee Chairman Lindsey Graham, R-S.C., who spent the weekend with Trump in Mar-a-Lago, in a statement.